-The Associate in Science in Agriculture Animal complete a bachelor's degree in Agriculture Business at a CSU campus.
+The Associate in Science in Agriculture Animal Science for Transfer is intended for students who plan to complete a bachelor's degree in Agriculture Business at a CSU campus.
 Students completing this degree are guaranteed admission to the CSU system with junior status, but not to a particular campus or major.
 Students transferring to a CSU campus that does accept this degree will be required to complete no more than 60 units after transfer to earn a bachelor's degree.